 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-Concord University is ranked #1,506 out of 1,715 schools in the nation for overall quality on College Factual's 2024 Best Colleges list.
+Concord University is ranked #1,840 out of 2,217 schools in the nation for overall quality on College Factual's 2024 Best Colleges list.
 This is an improvement over the previous year, when Concord University held the #2,077 spot on the Best Overall Colleges list.